syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/No-Result-Found.md

 ---
-layout : post
+layout: post
-title : No Results Found Text in Syncfusion® SfAutoComplete Control for Xamarin.Android description : Learn how to display and customize the no results found text in SfAutoComplete platform : Xamarin.Android control : SfAutoComplete documentation : ug
+title: Syncfusion® SfAutoComplete No Results Found Text Android
+description: Learn how to display and customize the no results found text in SfAutoComplete
+platform: xamarin.android
+control: SfAutoComplete
+documentation: ug
 ---

 # No Results Found